skeeto/skeeto.github.com/_posts/2017-07-19-Integer-Overflow-into-Information-Disclosure.markdown

 ~~~

 Next here's a little version of `calloc()` for the custom allocator.
 Hmm,
-I wonder why is this called "naive" ...
+I wonder why this is called "naive"…

 ~~~c
 void *